GROWING IN NETWORKS…

 By far our favorite bike shop pub anywhere in the world 🙂

 Rewire Neuroscience is a Portland startup providing cloud-connected data acquisition and data sharing products for the lab that are affordable and custom designed.
 They offer an array of lab equipment, ranging from social operant chambers to freezer monitoring, built to customer specifications.
 Rewire Neuroscience is dedicated to empowering the future of neuroscience by supporting the next generation of scientists with tools like Journal of Abstracts, where students and scientists can share cutting edge research by posting, and linking to, conference posters and abstracts.

 LEARN MORE: RewireNeuro.com

-WSU Vancouver is the local suburban branch campus of Washington State University, home to a Department of Neuroscience.
-Their graduates and undergraduates are terrific, and often thrilled to escape the sheltered commuter campus to join NW Noggin for innovative engagement in diverse communities.
-Despite plastering Noggin links and instructor names all over their website, this administration-heavy organization offers no actual support for multi-institutional outreach efforts.
+WSU Vancouver is the regional branch campus of Washington State University, home to a Department of Neuroscience.
+Their welcome graduates and undergraduates are terrific, and often thrilled to leave their sheltered commuter environment to join NW Noggin for innovative engagement in diverse communities.

 FOR STUDENTS: Noggin for WSU